 The sequel to the film "Roma verso la Luce " directed by Alessandro Rossellini (2021), which included the extraordinary participation of renowned cellist Giovanni Sollima, who this time is the featured protagonist!

-Filmed in April 2022 during a performance at the Basilica of San Pietro in Vincoli in Rome under the direction of Giovanni Sollima, the concert for Peace (Pace) was held with an ensemble cast of international composers and musicians.
+Filmed in April 2022 by director Zeno Colantoni during a performance at the Basilica of San Pietro in Vincoli in Rome, the concert for Peace (Pace) was held under the guidance of Giovanni Sollima with an ensemble cast of international composers and musicians.

 The film features performances by maestro Sollima, who in addition to performing solo works, is joined by soprano Natalia Pavlova, the main protagonist of the previous film.

 The film also presents the Orchestra Le Metamorfosi under the direction of Sieva Borzak, and Quartettorfeo, an ensemble comprised of violinists Manfred Croci and Plamena Krumova, violist Morian Taddei, cellists Ilaria Calabrò and Eleonora Testa, and the Italian writer David Colantoni.

 Let music share in the voices of love and hope, bringing us unity and peace!

 Conversation with Giovanni Sollima.